 Larval Ixodes holocyclus are often called scrub ticks.
 Tick bite from a full-grown tick can cause paralysis.
 Bites from ticks at all life stages can cause disease and allergic reactions.
 If you want to see photos and understand the life stages of Ixodes holocyclus go to the Wikipedia page.

-In April 2010, SOWN life member Robert Whyte spent five days in hospital with a very nasty illness caused by a tick bite.
-Scrub or tick typhus, a Rickettsial infection, was to blame.
-These infections are carried by ticks feeding on the blood of local mammals.
+In April 2010, SOWN life member Robert Whyte spent five days in hospital with a very nasty illness after he received multiple bites from larval Australian paralysis ticks Ixodes holocyclus.

-Australian Paralysis Tick Ixodes holocyclus looks harmless enough but can cause serious illness and severe allergic reactions.
+Australian Paralysis Tick Ixodes holocyclus looks harmless enough but can cause serious illness, severe allergic reactions as well as paralysis.
 Photo: Robert Whyte

 Tsutsugamushi by Japanese painter, Shunsen Takehara in 1841 depicting an imaginary creature Japanese people in the 19th century believed was responsible for the illness.

 Since his Rickettsial infection, Rob has implemented an anti-tick regime which has been highly effective.